emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: boehm93.html

+    We call a garbage collector conservative if it has only partial information about the location of pointers, and is thus forced to treat arbitrary bit patterns as though they might be pointers, in at least some cases.
+We show that some very inexpensive, but previously unused techniques can have dramatic impact on the effectiveness of conservative garbage collectors in reclaiming memory.
+Our most significant observation is that static data that appears to point to the heap should not result in misidentified reference to the heap.
+The garbage collector has enough information to allocate around such references.
+We also observe that programming style has a significantly impact on the amount of spuriously retained storage, typically even if the collector is not terribly conservative.
+Some fairly common C and C++ programming styles significantly decrease the effectiveness of any garbage collector.
+These observations suffice to explain some of the different assessments of conservative collection that have appeared in the literature.

 * .. _BOEHM00:

   Hans-J. Boehm.
 2000. "`Reducing Garbage Collector Cache Misses <http://www.hpl.hp.com/techreports/2000/HPL-2000-99.html>`_".
 ACM.
 ISMM'00 pp. 59--64.

   .. abstract: boehm00.html

+    Cache misses are currently a major factor in the cost of garbage collection, and we expect them to dominate in the future.
+    Traditional garbage collection algorithms exhibit relatively litle temporal locality; each live object in the heap is likely to be touched exactly once during each garbage collection.
+We measure two techniques for dealing with this issue: prefetch-on-grey, and lazy sweeping.
+The first of these is new in this context.
+Lazy sweeping has been in common use for a decade.
+It was introduced as a mechanism for reducing paging and pause times; we argue that it is also crucial for eliminating cache misses during the sweep phase.

+    Our measurements are obtained in the context of a non-moving garbage collector.
+Fully copying garbage collection inherently requires more traffic through the cache, and thus probably also stands to benefit substantially from something like the prefetch-on-grey technique.
+Generational garbage collection may
+    reduce the benefit of these techniques for some applications, but experiments with a non-moving generational collector suggest that they remain quite useful.

 * .. _BOEHM02: